antor44/livestream_video/README.md

 -Support for multi-instance and multi-user execution (For SMPlayer: Go to Preferences -> Interface -> Instances, and turn off the option to use only one instance)

--Language command-line option "auto" (for autodetection), "en," "es," "fr," "de," "iw," "ar," etc., and "translate" for translation to English.
+-Language command-line option "auto" (for autodetection), "en," "es," "fr," "de," "iw," "ar," etc., and "translate" for translation to English

+-Quantized models support

 #